Test Code LABSLYME Lyme Antibody Modified 2-Tier with Reflex, Serum

 SerumSpecimen Minimum Volume

-0.5 mL
+Serum: 0.5 mL

 Specimen Stability Information

-Specimen Type | Temperature | Time | Special Container |
+| Specimen Type | Temperature | Time |

-Serum | Refrigerated (preferred) | 10 days | |
+| Serum | Refrigerated (preferred) | 10 days |

-Frozen | 30 days |
+| Frozen | 30 days |

 Reject Due To

-Gross hemolysis | Reject |
+| Gross hemolysis | Reject |

-Gross lipemia | Reject |
+| Gross lipemia | Reject |

-Gross icterus | Reject |
+| Gross icterus | Reject |

-Heat-inactivated specimen | Reject |
+| Heat-inactivated specimen | Reject |

 Clinical Information

 Lyme disease (LD) is caused by infection with a member of the Borrelia burgdorferi sensu lato complex, which includes B burgdorferi sensu stricto (herein referred to as B burgdorferi), Borrelia afzelii, and Borrelia garinii.
 Among these species, B burgdorferi is the most frequent cause of LD in North America.
-These tick-borne spirochetes are transmitted to humans through the bite of Ixodes species ticks.
+These tick-borne spirochetes are transmitted to humans through the Ixodes species tick bite.
 Endemic areas for LD in the United States correspond with the distribution of 2 tick species, Ixodes scapularis (Northeastern and Upper Midwestern US) and Ixodes pacificus (West Coast US).

 Transmission of LD-associated Borrelia requires at least 36 hours of tick attachment.
 Approximately 80% of infected individuals will develop a unique expanding skin lesion with a central zone of clearing, referred to as erythema migrans (EM; stage 1).
 In the absence of treatment, patients may progress to early disseminated disease (stage 2), which is characterized by neurologic manifestations (eg, meningitis, cranial neuropathy, radiculoneuropathy) and is often associated with B garinii infection.
 Patients with late LD often present with intermittent or persistent arthralgia, most often associated with B burgdorferi infection, or with acrodermatitis chronica atrophicans (ACA), typically due to infection with B afzelii.